 ARP Maintenance of Equity Test

-The extra COVID funds sure are nice!
-But with them comes extra reporting.
-It’s kind of like those bills after Christmas.
-You probably haven’t had time to finish Title I Comparability Testing yet, and CSS has another test to warn you about that is called “MOEquity.”
+We are seeing red this February –red tape that is!
+The extra COVID funds sure are nice, but with them comes extra reporting.
+CSS has another compliance test to warn you about that is called “MOEquity.”
 This is NOT to be confused with Maintenance of Effort (MOE is an acronym that was already taken in the SPED arena).
 The good news is that many Charters will be exempt, and no action will be required.
 Read on to see if you must complete the MOEquity reporting.

 The CSS federal team helps our clients sort through the numerous compliance testing requirements whether they be related to Title I or ARP funding.